top of page

 • Do you sell your eggs?

 Yes!
 We sell our eggs throughout the year on a first-come, first-served basis.
-During the summer, you can purchase them on weekends by coming to our farm cart on Sundays.
-When our cart is closed, you can work with Kendra to order eggs and arrange pickup by texting or calling 262-348-6634.
+During the summer, you can purchase them on Fridays and Saturdays from the Flower House when available.

 • I've never had farm fresh eggs before.
 What do I need to know?